pupubird/WebLaunchJS-2021/Advance.md

 > Data can be in any form: Number, word, a paragraph of words, a grocery list (a list of words), etc. We typically call these **data types** (type of the data, a number, word, etc) and **data structures** (collection of the data, a list, a set, etc).

-List in JavaScript is not a data type, but rather **data structure**, a data structure is a structure that hold many data inside.
+List in JavaScript is not a data type, but rather **data structure**, a data structure is a structure that holds many data inside.

 To create a list of your grocery list, you can write as such: